Nelson Street Cycleway will link the Upper Queen Street bridge to Quay Street via a shared path and separated cycle lanes.

-The cycleway is a mixture of shared pedestrian and cycling paths and two-way, on-road cycle lanes separated from the general traffic by raised buffer islands.
+The cycleway is a mixture of shared pedestrian and cycling paths, cycle path and one-way and two-way on-road cycle lanes separated from the general traffic by raised buffer islands.

 - Links with the Northwestern cycle route, Grafton Gully and the waterfront, creating a walking and cycling spine along the western side of the CBD.

 - Provides a key transport route into and around the city, part of a new network of cycleways planned for the city centre.